 14. Pay applicable fees for individual FBI Criminal Background Checks for any direct owners having more than a 20% voting share, qualifying individuals.

-The premium that you pay for an Arizona Commercial Mortgage Banker Bond is dependent on credit and the bond amount required.
+The premium that you pay for an Arizona Commercial Mortgage Banker Surety Bond is dependent on credit and the bond amount required.

 Arizona commercial mortgage banker licenses must be renewed annually by December 31.
 Get more Arizona licensing renewal information here.